Matt Olson Player Props: Braves vs. Nationals

 - Olson hit .240 with 44 doubles, 34 home runs and 81 walks.

-- Among qualifying hitters in MLB last year, his batting average ranked 93rd, his on-base percentage ranked 60th, and he was 23rd in the league in slugging.
+- Among the qualifying hitters in MLB play last year, his batting average ranked 93rd, his on-base percentage ranked 60th, and he was 23rd in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.